-"Students learn to separate people from problems and encourage their peers to move from positions to interests to find common ground," said Lara Schwartz, PDC director and SPA professor.
+"Students learn to separate people from problems and encourage their peers to move from positions to interests to find common ground," Schwartz said.
 "Instead of getting into a debate, we presume that the students are collaboratively solving a problem together."

 While PCD helps frame debate on campus and send students into the world with skills to foster civil discourse, AU’s Polarization and Extremism Research and Innovation Lab (PERIL) is creating new ways to battle extremist speech.

 Under director and extremism expert Cynthia Miller-Idriss, PERIL created a toolkit in partnership with the Southern Poverty Law Center to help parents, educators and others recognize the warning signs of radicalization and create effective interventions.

 Working in Our Backyard

 AU’s Humanities Truck first hit DC’s streets in 2018, using a high-tech lab to connect scholars to the DC community.

 The faculty Truck Fellows guide programming for DC residents to include photo exhibits, conduct and showcase research and develop oral histories.
 A mobile neighborhood storytelling lab has presented projects on LGBTQ activism, the Federal City Shelter, and local responses to climate change.

 The pandemic temporarily halted the truck’s previous mission, but that didn’t stop Truck Fellows from taking on a new challenge.
 Understanding that the pandemic was exacerbating food insecurity, the Fellows transitioned the truck to a mobile grocery distribution service.